ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 is `LogicalTrue`; if the function's declared result type is `NodesType`, it tests whether the result is non-empty.
-If the function's declared result type is `ValueType`, its use in a test expression is not well-typed.
+If the function's declared result type is `ValueType`, its use in a test expression is not well typed.

 ~~~ abnf